YumengNUS/PII_Detection/README.md

 Due to my limited computational resources, the BERT and RoBERTa models are relatively large and run slower.
 Therefore, I have **commented out their implementation by default** and only use Presidio in the code to prevent the API from crashing due to insufficient memory.

-For details on the performance evaluation of these two models, please refer to Section2.md.
+For details on the performance evaluation of these models, please refer to Section2.md.